Shenzhen-Middle-School-OI-team/QGeneCal/README.md

 - Inhibitor and Epistasis
 - Genotype lethal and gamete lethal

-Next, we use the Fast Walsh Transform to propose an algorithm to solve the above problems with **lower time complexity** .
+Next, we use the Fast Walsh Transform to create an algorithm to solve the above problems with **lower time complexity** .
 The algorithm is implemented in C++.

 ## How to use QGeneCal